-NOTE J - ECONOMIC DEPENDENCY AND RELATED PARTIES
+NOTE I - ECONOMIC DEPENDENCY AND RELATED PARTIES

 A substantial portion of the District's activity is dependent upon the continued involvement of the developers, the loss of which could have a materially adverse effect on the District.
-At September 30, 2020, the developers owned or controlled a large portion of the assessable property located within District boundaries.
-Three of the Board of Supervisors are employed by the developer or its affiliates at September 30, 2020.
+At September 30, 2021, the developers owned or controlled a large portion of the assessable property located within District boundaries.
+All five Board of Supervisors are employed by the developer or its affiliates at September 30, 2021.